Anarchism in Vietnam: Revolution and exiled radicalism

 Some of those who survived escaped to France, one of whom was Ngo Van, who met a number of Spanish anarchists and Poumistas that were also in exile in Paris.
-The encounters with the Spanish anarchist exiles and the stories of their experiences during the Spanish Civil War, which Van noted parallels with the Vietnamese experience, led him to permanently distance himself from Bolshevism, criticizing communist parties as seeking to form "the nucleus of a new ruling class and bring about nothing more than a new system of exploitation.".
+The encounters with the Spanish anarchist exiles and the stories of their experiences during the Spanish Civil War, which Van noted parallels with the Vietnamese experience, led him to permanently distance himself from Bolshevism, criticizing communist parties as seeking to form "the nucleus of a new ruling class and bring about nothing more than a new system of exploitation."
 Van found a political home with the International Workers' Association (IWA), which supported his criticisms of the Vietnamese Trotskyist exiles that remained supportive of the Democratic Republic of Vietnam.
 He also joined a Libertarian Marxist group around Maximilien Rubel and was introduced to the works of Friedrich Nietzsche, who had previously inspired the individualist anarchist philosophy of Nguyễn An Ninh.
 Van would later go on to participate in a factory occupation during the events of May 1968.
 He retired a few years after the Fall of Saigon and the reunification of Vietnam, and was finally able to return to his home country in 1998, where he noted that Vietnamese workers "still do not enjoy collective ownership of the means of production, nor [have] time for reflection, nor the possibility of making their own decisions, nor means of expression."

-21st century

-In March 2021, the anarchist "clowder" Mèo Mun was established, becoming the first specifically Vietnamese anarchist organization to operate since the 1930s.
-They have criticized the ruling Communist Party of Vietnam and what they perceive as a regime of state capitalism in the country, as well as a persistent environment of homophobia, responding by giving "critical support" to openly gay Lương Thế Huy in the time of the 2021 Vietnamese legislative election.
-However, they have clarified that their critical support does not imply a belief in the electoral system or in reforming the state, and is rather specific to the socio-political context of Vietnam, with them calling it a "fight for partial freedom."